sookinoby/sentiment-analysis2/README.md

 The next 3 steps help in visualizing the word-embedding and are not mandatory.
 I highly recommend visualizing the results though.

 5. Next, we need [cython](https://anaconda.org/anaconda/cython) required for bhtnse
 6. We also need [bhtsne](https://github.com/dominiek/python-bhtsne), A c++, python implementation of tnse.
-Don't use scikit-learn's tnse implementation as it crashes the python kernel, refer this Github thread to know more: (https://github.com/scikit-learn/scikit-learn/issues/4619)
+Don't use scikit-learn's tnse implementation as it [crashes the python kernel](https://github.com/scikit-learn/scikit-learn/issues/4619).
 7. Finally, we need [matplotlib](https://anaconda.org/anaconda/matplotlib) for plots and visualization.

 Here are the commands you need to type inside the anaconda environment (after its activation ):